A meekly hare named Carson’s small and young

 Within his volume, Carson reads a myth

-Of gods and how the cunning beasts arose.
+Of gods and how the folk from beasts arose.

 With eager eyes he scans the pages’ width